 Then, in June 2018, Workday announced that it had acquired Adaptive Insights, a leading provider of cloud-based business planning and budgeting.
 The solution was then rebranded as Workday Adaptive Planning.
 The enhanced capabilities this acquisition provided to the WD FINS platform were appealing to UVA, which had some especially acute challenges associated with its planning and budgeting processes.

 The university comprises thirteen colleges and dozens of other operational units.
 Like most higher education institutions, the academic year budgeting process begins nearly a full year in advance.
-Each school considers enrollment projections, then prepares a budget that itemizes corresponding revenues and expenses.
+Each school considers enrolment projections, then prepares a budget that itemizes corresponding revenues and expenses.
 While UVAFinance supported a budgeting tool for the full university, each school usually reverted to its own set of spreadsheets and “shadow” systems.
 As a result, college- and unit-level budgets were presented to UVAFinance with inconsistent assumptions and varying levels of granularity.
 Consolidating them to create a university-wide budget was a cumbersome, time-consuming process.
 Recognizing an opportunity to tackle this challenge, the team decided to launch a pilot of the Workday Adaptive Planning solution that would include a limited number of schools within the university.
-The lessons learned from the pilot would also enable UVA to evaluate the best path forward for an enterprise-level planning and budgeting solution.
+The lessons learnt from the pilot would also enable UVA to evaluate the best path forward for an enterprise-level planning and budgeting solution.

 The pilot was a success.
 And then, COVID-19 appeared on the scene.

 In March 2020, when the effects of the pandemic were starting to be realized, the university had just concluded planning and budgeting for the 2020-21 academic year.
-Suddenly, uncertainty about future enrollment and expenses had to be addressed, and budgets needed to be recast.
+Suddenly, uncertainty about future enrolment and expenses had to be addressed, and budgets needed to be recast.
 Time was a luxury the university couldn’t afford.
 The urgent need for a modern budget planning and analysis capability was set in sharp relief.
 UVAFinance quickly moved to prioritize the rollout of Workday Adaptive Planning across UVA’s remaining schools and units, except for the School of Medicine.
 Deloitte helped UVA roll out Workday Adaptive Planning as the university needed to consider multiple budget scenarios and make more informed decisions for the 2020-21 academic year and beyond.
-Data was extracted from Workday HCM to facilitate bottom-up compensation budgeting by position, enabling unprecedented accuracy in planning staff and faculty expenditures—which accounted for about 55 percent of total university expenses in fiscal year 2020.
+Data was extracted from Workday HCM to facilitate bottom-up compensation budgeting by position, enabling unprecedented accuracy in planning staff and faculty expenditures—which accounted for about 55 percent of total university expenses in financial year 2020.

 Working together, the UVA-Deloitte team built financial models, processes, dashboards, and reports that helped the university respond to the impacts of COVID-19 and present a range of “what if” scenarios.